 In this article, we are discussing one of the methods of lists.
-In Python, the list is a data structure which contains a number of elements or ordered sequence of elements.
+In Python, the list is a data structure that contains a number of elements or an ordered sequence of elements.
 The elements inside this list are known as items also.
 In this article, we are discussing a sort() method.
-The sort() method is defined as sorting of the elements that are given in the list in a specified order such as either ascending or descending order.
+The sort() method is defined as sorting of the elements that are given in the list in a specified order, such as either ascending or descending order.
 This method can sort the list of items in ascending order by default.
-When we use this method the original list will not be changed after applying this method you get the different sorted list.
+When we use this method, the original list will not be changed; after applying this method, you get a different sorted list.

 Working of the sort() List in Python

 This article will see one of the most commonly used methods of list data structure that is sort().
 This method is used for arranging the list of given or specified elements in the list in either ascending or descending order.

 List.sort (reverse = True or False, key = func_name)

 In the above syntax, we can see the first one is very simple, and if it just specified as sort(), then it will by default sort the elements in ascending order and the “func” parameter, which is used to specify any of the sorting criteria’s.

 The second syntax can also be used, which works similar to the first one, and if we want the list to be sorted in descending order, then we have to set the reverse parameter as “True” else set it “false”, and the key parameter is used for a function that can specify sorting criteria(s).